 Once we start suffering from back or neck pain, all we want to do is find quick relief.
 However, it is important for one to understand the causes and types of pain before we find a suitable solution.

 5 common causes of back and neck pain due to our current lifestyle:

 1. Our back and neck muscles are particularly strained when we work for 10-12 hours a day without paying any attention to our standing or sitting posture.

-2. Inactivity and lack of exercise eventually lead to weakening of the back muscles simply because the back muscles are not being ‘used’.
+2. Inactivity and lack of exercise eventually leads to the weakening of the back muscles, simply because the back muscles are not being ‘used’.

 3. A stressful mind and absence of peace can worsen your back and other joint pains.

-4. Frequent use of laptops and mobile phones in odd and unnatural posture can cause acute neck pain.
+4. Frequent use of laptops and mobile phones in odd and unnatural postures can cause acute neck pain.

-5. A protruding belly with excessively accumulated fat (as a result of unhealthy eating habits) in the centre of your body which may cause lower back pain.
+5. A protruding belly with excessively accumulated fat (as a result of unhealthy eating habits), may cause lower back pain.

-Acute pain is generally caused by accidents, sudden fall, or lifting something heavy all of a sudden.
+Acute pain is generally caused by accidents, sudden falls, or lifting something heavy all of a sudden.
 The pain might be really uncomfortable but it does not last for a long time.

 Chronic pain is when the pain might not be intense but it is always there.
 If your back pain lasts for more than 3-4 months, then it is called chronic.
 It can be due to a previous accident or there can be other hidden causes for it too.

 1. Improve your posture - Set up a proper workstation as you spend long hours at a desk.
 An ergonomic work desk allows your muscles to work more efficiently, reduces muscle strain, and prevents unnecessary back and neck pain.